Written by Joanna Adams Sergent

 Louisville and Nashville passenger train Number 1 was arranged a certain way because of the time that they lived in and because of soot from the engine.
-Remember that all trains of that time ran on coal powered steam engines.
+Remember that all trains of that time ran on coal-powered steam engines.
 Trains arranged their cars according to what or who would get the brunt of the smoke and soot that came from the engine.
 The first cars were often filled with baggage.
 In the case of the L & N passenger train No. 1, only one car was filled with baggage. the other cars were filled with passengers.

 Seeing the oncoming backward runaway train approaching them at a high rate of speed, the engineer, “Dad” Gilson aboard the passenger train held back on the throttle for as long as he could.
 He also yelled to his fireman, John Allphin, to jump.
 However, either Gilson was not heard, or Allphin did not react fast enough as only Gilson jumped from the train engine.
 Some of the passengers who saw the oncoming train also jumped from the passenger train to get away from the collision.

 When the trains collided, the trains hit each other so hard that it gave a huge thunderous noise that shook the houses and buildings near it.
 The baggage car telescoped into the first passenger car.
-John Allphin, the train fireman and two passengers in the first car died instantly.
+John Allphin, the train fireman, and two passengers in the first car died instantly.

-Due to the quick actions of Dr. Pigman, Dr. Wright, the rescuers, citizens of the area, and a crew from Millstone, Kentucky, and all who answered the call for help, there were a count of twenty-five passengers who were injured but not fatally.
+Due to the quick actions of Dr. Pigman, Dr. Wright, the rescuers, citizens of the area, and a crew from Millstone, Kentucky, and all who answered the call for help, there was a count of twenty-five passengers who were injured but not fatally.
 There were many deaths found on the scene or who died within days of the accident and their names will be called out later in this posting.

 A later train arrived that evening carrying doctors and surgeons from Hazard and Lexington, Kentucky.
-By the time this train had arrived at the scene, all the severely injured victims had been removed from the train and was being treated for their injuries at the Fleming Hospital in Fleming, Kentucky.
+By the time this train had arrived at the scene, all the severely injured victims had been removed from the train and were being treated for their injuries at the Fleming Hospital in Fleming, Kentucky.

 Location of the Accident

 The location of the collision happened in a congested area of Seco.
 With the train tracks running between the river and the town.
-Southeast Coal Company Hospital, the old Seco grade school and the bridge that crossed over to Boone Creek into Seco were located close to where this accident happened.
+Southeast Coal Company Hospital, the old Seco grade school, and the bridge that crossed over to Boone Creek into Seco were located close to where this accident happened.
 Houses in the area shook and the noise from the two trains colliding into each other scared many of the people who lived in the area.

 Injuries from Coach Car Number Two

 Two of the occupants in Coach Car number one were killed on impact.
 The two dead from passenger car number two can be A. Pearson, Profession unknown, who might have died instantly or a few days later.
-Frank Williams, Miner, who died instantly.
-Or possibly, Norris Williams, Railroad brakeman, who may have also died instantly or a few days later.
+Frank Williams, a Miner, died instantly.
+Or possibly, Norris Williams, a Railroad brakeman, who may have also died instantly or a few days later.

 The rest of the occupants in the car had to be removed from the wreckage.
-It was a scene of a twisted metal with sparks, hot embers from the burning coal.
+It was a scene of twisted metal with sparks, hot embers from the burning coal.
 The passenger train engine was smashed with the boiler split open with the remains of the baggage car and the passenger car number one jumbled together.
 Both engines had been destroyed in the accident.